iotaledger/iota.js/packages/iota/docs/api.md

 `string`

-The messageId of the message with the milestone payload.
+The blockId of the block with the milestone payload.

 ## Type aliases